 Tour de France was on TV downstairs as I headed upstairs.
 “Going up to study for your calling?”
 Todd asked before I reached the steps.
 And just then, the feeling returned that I’d had in the car yesterday morning on my way to the study—a warm glow of a feeling.

 I’ve been teaching this summer.
-Five weeks with the five unlikely women in Jesus’ genealogy listed in the gospel of Matthew, Chapter 1.
-I’m a most unlikely woman to be teaching a Bible study.
+Five weeks with the five unlikely women in Jesus’ genealogy listed in the gospel of Matthew, Chapter 1 and I’m a most unlikely woman to be teaching a Bible study.

-The unlikely fit right in with Jesus’ ministry, which, at that time, was still ten centuries down the road from our story.
-He said himself that he came for “those who need a physician,” not for those who are already “righteous”.
+Isn’t that what the Gospel offers us?
+All these unlikely men and women fit right in with Jesus’ ministry, which, at that time, was still ten centuries down the road from our story.
+He came for “those who need a physician,” He said Himself, not for those who are already “righteous”.

-This is where the study rests directly on us, with Grace.
+This is where the study rests directly on us, on me: with Grace.

-We are a part of an amazing lineage of grace.
+We are a part of the amazing lineage of Christ.
 Chosen.
 Called.
 Called maybe to do your first Bible study in the second act of your life (or is this the third?)

 Circling back to where I started, on my way upstairs this morning, I picked up the biggest book I’ve ever owned.
 So big, in fact, that when our postal carrier delivered it, Todd yelled, “Honey!
 What did you order now?!
 Poor Evan!”
 (Our postman.)